binaryphile/concorde/README.md

 -   `get_here_ary` - get a (usually multiline) string from stdin and strip leading whitespace indentation, then assign each line to an element of an array

+-   `local_ary` - create a local array from an array literal or variable reference

 -   `wed` - join array elements into a string with the specified delimiter